 If you're like us, you couldn't possibly turn down those longing eyes sitting patiently on the floor next to you while you prepare your favorite venison recipe.
 Our favorite, hard-working canines are naturally meat eaters.
 So it only stands to reason that they could benefit from some of our delicious, preservative-free, all-natural protein.

 Raw Venison Dog Food

 The short answer is yes.
-This answer might put a burr under the saddle of some dog owners as they feel that it is unsafe to give raw, wild deer meat to your dog since it could thereby cause it to ingest a parasite or other disease that the animal has.
+This answer might put a burr under the saddle of some dog owners.
+They may feel it is unsafe to give raw, wild deer meat to their dog since it could thereby cause it to ingest a parasite or another disease that the animal has.
 Avoiding this starts with the field dressing and processing steps.
-Was the deer unusually gaunt or thin?
-Were there tan or yellow lumps on the inside of the ribcage?
-Does a portion of muscle appear discolored or different from the rest?
+Was the deer gaunt?
+Was there tan or yellow lumps on the inside of the ribcage?
+Does a portion of the muscle appear discolored or different from the rest?

 You wouldn't want to give the pet meat you wouldn't eat, so scrutinize the harvest and keep an eye out for abnormalities that raise red flags.
-Further, to kill any parasites that the game may be hosting, you should freeze the meat for at least four weeks prior to using it to minimize the risks that come with giving your dog wild game.
+Further, to kill any parasites the game may be hosting, you should freeze the meat for at least four weeks before using it to minimize the risks of giving your dog some wild game.

 Many of us love to use our dehydrator on a low setting to give the venison time to "come back to life" so we can cut it into a size that is easier to eat.
 And for many, just leaving it on the dehydrator rack long enough to make tasty dog treats that last for months is enough.
 In this way, you're not giving your dog all those secret spices, salts, and sauces that we love on our favorite homemade jerky but can irritate a pet's stomach.